nirmalkochu/ECommerce-App-Python/README.md

-# ECommerce Application for online shopping using djngo framework.
+# ECommerce Application for online shopping using django framework.